The Story of Our Agency & How it was Formed

 By 1968, the Workshop previously known as A.R.C. officially opened.

 By 1981, the first Association group home opened in Whitby.
 As of 2014, the Association has expanded to eight group homes in the Ajax, Pickering, and Whitby area.

 By 1984, a new program The Supported Independent Living Program was established.

-By 1985, the Community Employment Program was established.
+By 1985, the Supported Employment Program was established.

 By 2006, The Forest View Treatment Centre became part of CLAPW as a short term Residential Treatment Home for individuals with a dual diagnosis (developmental disability and mental health disorder) and/or a challenging behaviour.

 Community Living Ajax-Pickering and Whitby has been continually changing by adding new programs and partnering with other agencies to maximize opportunities for our clients.